Pelvic floor physical therapy, a holistic approach

 In many ways!
 Depending on your symptoms, we teach pelvic floor relaxation exercises, dynamic posture support for improved digestion and pooping, internal pelvic floor therapy, visceral fascial mobilization, and pelvic health education uniquely relevant for you.

-Post Surgical Pelvic Rehabilitation
+Post-Surgical Pelvic Rehabilitation

-recovery from laparoscopic endometriosis surgery
+laparoscopic endometriosis surgery

-Any pelvic or abdominal surgery history
+any pelvic or abdominal surgery

 Gender Affirming Physical Therapy

-Treatment plans for tight pelvic floor muscles symptoms.
+treatment plans for tight pelvic floor muscles

 Emotional Trauma Manifesting As Physical Pain